 In this fourth phase, you must be more objective by defining specific actions aligned with the established strategy.

-- Name: This is one of the biggest concerns at the beginning.
+- Name: it is one of the biggest concerns at the beginning.
 We recommend that you follow some basic guidelines.
-Some of them can be keeping it short, easy to pronounce, having the .com domain, and the main social media platforms available.
+Such as keeping it short, keeping it short, easy to pronounce, having the .com domain, and the main social media platforms.

 - Hosting: An e-commerce business needs a server to host.